 A regional research centre, North West Americas Studies Network (NWASN), fosters a robust research environment based on expertise in the Department.
 This Liverpool-based multidisciplinary network brings together experts in Latin American and North American studies to support research in the field, exchange ideas, and to provide opportunities for collaborations amongst the members.

-We are particularly interested to hear from potential doctoral students working in the areas of historical memory debates, memorialisation, the politics of memory and social justice.
-We also offer supervision in the following areas: digital culture, migration, human rights, slavery and forced labour, heritage, gender politics, electoral behaviour, film studies, environmental politics and climate change, history and literature.
+Latin American Studies research in Liverpool focuses on societies, cultures and politics of the region drawing on social sciences, digital humanities, film studies and literature.
+Our research is characterised by interdisciplinary breadth and we offer supervision combining cultural studies with social science approaches.
+We are particularly interested to hear from potential doctoral students working in the areas of historical memory debates, memorialisation, the politics of memory, and social justice.
+We also offer supervision in the following areas: digital culture, migration, human rights, slavery and forced labour, heritage, gender politics, electoral behaviour, film studies, environmental politics and climate change, history, and literature.

 Recent research topics undertaken by postgraduates include: